 This is the Big Deal part of the law, in that it will have the most profound impact on your HR practices.
 “Big Deal” in this context can also mean “an absurd amount of work with little obvious purpose or deterrent effect on wage theft.”

 At the start of employment, an employer shall provide each employee a written notice containing the following information:

-And think about your vacation/PTO practices.
-Most employers increase the amount of PTO employees get in a year based on certain degrees of tenure, which means that, arguably, you need to provide a new Wage Statement every time an employee moves into a new accrual tier.
+However, even if a simpler written notice will suffice, just think about how often you may have to be sending out such notices.
+For instance, most employers increase the amount of vacation/PTO employees get in a year based on certain degrees of tenure, which means that you’ll need to send out a written notice every time an employee moves into a new accrual tier.

-This could result in issuing multiple Wage Statements to the same employee in a single year.
+This could result in issuing multiple written notices to the same employee in a single year.
 For instance, let’s say you do compensation adjustments every March, but you increase the amount of PTO employees receive on a calendar-year basis.
-That would seem to trigger the obligation to issue two revised Wage Statements.
+That would seem to trigger the obligation to issue two distinct written notices.